sampreet-chawla/express-mongoose-crud/README.md

 ]
 ```

-Then in your controller import and update your seed route
+In your controller import and update your seed route.

 ```js